gchq/gaffer-doc/docs/dev/docker.md

 ## Requirements

-Before you can build and run these containers you will need to install Docker along with the compose plugin.
-Information on how to do this can be found in the [docker docs](https://docs.docker.com/get-docker/).
+Before you can build and run these containers you will need to install Docker or a compatible equivalent (e.g. Podman).